img

 php artisan migrate --force

-First, here is declared which event triggers the Github Actions workflow.
+First, the event that triggers the Github Actions workflow is declared here.

 on: